solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 environments.

-To perform deployments using Docker, reference the [Migrate to Docker Containers] article.
+To perform deployments using Docker, reference the [Migrate to Docker Containers][25] article.
 This article containerizes the Laravel sample application and its MySQL database as separate containers that communicate through the Docker runtime on the VM instance.